slaby93/ReactReduxProject/README.md

 # Definition of done:

 Done means:
-* feature is working as expectd
+* feature is working as expected
 * feature do not break any existing code
 * feature have all required parts like styling etc.